IK10 TOUCH SCREEN

 A lower IK may work when

-• Device is supervised (controlled access)
+• Device is supervised or controlled access

 • Main risk is accidental impact, not vandalism

-• Front is protected by bezel/recessed design
+• Front is protected by bezel / recessed design

 • Maintenance access is easy and low cost